jfbu/texdimens/texdimens/README.md

 ## Extras?

-As mentioned the "up" and even the "down" macros may trigger "Dimension too large" if used with inputs very near `\maxdimen`.
+As already stated the "up" and also the "down" macros for the `dd`, `nc` and `in` units will trigger "Dimension too large" if used with inputs equal to or very near `\maxdimen`.
 "Safe" variants which are guaranteed never to trigger this error but have some extra overhead to filter out inputs very close to `\maxdimen` will *perhaps* be provided if there is some demand for it.

-But anyhow the output from the "up" macros if used as input with the corresponding unit will be beyond `\maxdimen` if the latter is not atteignable (i.e. for all units except `bp`, `nd`, `dd`).
+But of course anyhow the output from the "up" macros if used as input with the corresponding unit will be beyond `\maxdimen` if the latter is not atteignable, i.e. for all units except `bp`, and `nd` (and `pt` but there is no "up" macro for it).

 Provide a macro `\texdimnearest{in,cm}{<dim.expr.>}` which would output the nearest dimension simultaneously representable both in `in` and in